OllieBck/SwitchMusicBox/README.md

 ```
 Reboot the pi and see if script runs on startup.

-If it does, edit code and hardware to take on additional switches.
+If it does, edit code and hardware to account for additional switches.
+GPIO 18, 19, and 21 are taken up by the Bonnet.